emreyigitcbc/dungeons-of-aybu/README.md

 - `commands.c:` Handles command parsing and execution.
 - `save.c:` Manages game saving and loading, storing structure data and associated pointers sequentially.
 ### Building the Game
 A Makefile is included.
-Successfully compiled using w64devtoolskit-gcc on Windows 11.
-Compatibility with other platforms is untested.
+Simply typing `make` will build the project.

+Compiles and works on, Windows 11, Linux Ubuntu 24, MacOS 10.14 Mojave!